The Ontario 360 project is housed at the University of Toronto’s Munk School of Global Affairs and Public Policy.

-Over the past 30 months, Ontario 360 has published nearly 50 policy papers and briefing memos, hosted 15 policy breakfasts at the Munk School, held over 75 private briefings and consultations with provincial policymakers, and generated considerable media attention in television, radio, newspapers, and online.
+Since our founding in 2018, Ontario 360 has published about 100 policy papers and briefing memos, hosted online discussions and policy breakfasts, held briefings and consultations with provincial policymakers, and generated considerable media attention regarding our work.

 Ontario 360’s new season of policy papers, videos, and other forms of engagement is underway.
 The 2023 programme focuses on policy insights across key topics including productivity growth, infrastructure, energy, procurement, and tax reform.